puppetlabs/puppetdb/documentation/api/index.markdown

 #### Version 4 (Experimental)

 Version 4 of the query API is currently experimental and may change without notice.
-For stability it is recommended to use the v3 query API.
+For stability we recommend that you use the v3 query API.

 * [Facts Endpoint](./query/v4/facts.html)
 * [Resources Endpoint](./query/v4/resources.html)